Redditor Accidentally Kills a Random Bird After It Attacked Their RC Plane and Hit the Propeller

 When you laugh so hard, you have to pull over.

-Well, I was certainly not expecting this.
+Well, I certainly was not expecting this.

 You can't help but wonder why the bird couldn't do the one thing it's known for.